Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby’s Distorted Head | Reflux | Colic | Stridor | CHARGE | Hydronephrosis

 But basically he had a very distorted head, a very twisted head, his head was wasn’t symmetrical at all.
 His mother said he had a very tight twist in the neck and he couldn’t roll over at all and he had trouble crawling, and he had leg problems.
 He just had trouble moving around.

-She had spoken to one of her massage therapy friends in Montana, and the friend recommended, “Why don’t you go to the seminar and you could have free treatment with Dr. Gillespie and his staff?”
+She had spoken to one of her massage therapy friends in Montana, and the friend recommended, “Why don’t you go to the Gillespie Approach Training, and you could have free treatment with Dr. Gillespie and his staff?”
 While I was thinking about it, and she really wanted to do that because someone had told her that her son would probably need a helmet to put over his head to straighten his head out.
 So the mother didn’t want to do the helmet, so she said let’s give this therapy a try.
 She was expecting that maybe over a series of months that the head might start to realign a little bit, and that was basically her expectation.

 So we have Corbin on the table and I had two students, two brand new students, first baby they were working on.
 I had one doing CFT in the lower body and another one doing CFT in the upper body.
 I’m just holding Corbin’s head, and so I wasn’t doing any cranial work, I wasn’t really doing anything.
 I was just holding his head, supporting it, so he wouldn’t flop around.
 As I’m holding his head I’m talking to mom and making sure mom’s okay.